TimeDoctor/electron/docs/tutorial/mac-app-store-submission-guide.md

 # Mac App Store Submission Guide

 Since v0.34.0, Electron allows submitting packaged apps to the Mac App Store (MAS).
-This guide provides information on: how to submit your app and the limitations of the MAS build.
+This guide provides information on how to submit your app and the limitations of the MAS build.

-**Note:** Submitting an app to Mac App Store requires enrolling [Apple Developer Program][developer-program], which costs money.
+**Note:** Submitting an app to Mac App Store requires enrolling in the [Apple Developer Program][developer-program], which costs money.

 ## How to Submit Your App